-Applications exploiting FPGAs were initially in bioinformatics (sequence alignment such as Smith Waterman or Needleman-Wunsch), signal processing, image processing, and network packet processing [20].
+Applications exploiting FPGAs can be found in bioinformatics (sequence alignment such as Smith Waterman or Needleman-Wunsch), signal processing, image processing, and network packet processing [21] domains.
 Of these, signal and image processing continue, especially in deployed platforms, and network packet processing has grown.
-The latter has been adopted in the finance sector [21] to enable microsecond turnaround by processing the packet payload on the network interface without having to make a round trip through the CPU.
-Database acceleration, data analytics for search engine applications and genomics have also been pursued, often in the context of an appliance.
-In scientific computing, recent algorithmic studies investigating the impact of reduced precision arithmetic on numerical stability are particularly relevant to reconfigurable logic that can support custom floating point formats [22].
+The latter has been adopted in the finance sector [22] to enable microsecond turnaround by processing the packet payload on the network interface without having to make a round trip through the CPU.
+Database acceleration, data analytics for search engine applications and genomics have also been pursued, often in the context of hardware appliances.
+In scientific computing, recent algorithmic studies investigating the impact of reduced precision arithmetic on numerical stability are particularly relevant to reconfigurable logic that can support custom floating point formats [23].

 The slow adoption of FPGAs for general purpose application acceleration has been principally due to the difficulty of mapping algorithms to hardware.
 For maximum performance, key kernels are written in Hardware Description Language (HDL), which requires hardware design expertise and has a much longer development cycle than software.
-High Level Synthesis (HLS) of C, C++, or OpenCL [23] continues to improve in quality of generated hardware and synthesizable subset of the language.
-However, performance gain is more comparable to GPU when HLS is employed.
+High Level Synthesis (HLS) of C, C++, or OpenCL [24] continues to improve in quality of generated hardware and synthesizable subset of the language.
+However, performance gain may diminish considerably when HLS is employed.
 Additionally, the compile cycle (synthesis, map, place, and route) can take hours to days for large FPGAs and complex designs.
+Recent investments in the DARPA ERI Software-Defined Hardware program may pay off with new algorithms and techniques to speed up HLS for ASICs, FPGAs, and coarse grained reconfigurable architectures.

-Factors that improve the prospects for reconfigurable computing with FPGAs in the exascale to post-exascale timeframe include
+Factors that improve the prospects for reconfigurable computing with FPGAs in the exascale to post-exascale timeframe include:

-• increased urgency to reduce power while concurrently increasing compute capability

-- improvements in design tools and access to design tools through the Amazon "free" design tool model (see below) - increases in availability of open source hardware Intellectual Property (IP) libraries - cloud-based application kernels and libraries from third party sources - integration of data analysis with simulation - workflows that can exploit in-transit data processing
+- increased urgency to reduce power while increasing compute capability; - improvements in design tools and access to design tools through the Amazon "free" design tool model (see below); - increases in availability of open source hardware Intellectual Property (IP) libraries; - federal research investments in design tools; - cloud-based application kernels and libraries from third party sources; - integration of data analysis with simulation; and, - workflows that can exploit in-transit data processing.

-Technology Readiness Timeframe: FPGAs are available today and with the Intel acquisition of Altera, it is feasible to have close integration of CPU with reconfigurable logic in 2-5 years.
-Early adoption in the data analysis and in-transit processing areas are most promising: for example, using reconfigurable logic to compress, clean, filter data streams generated by instruments [24].
+Technology Readiness Timeframe: FPGAs are available today and with the Intel acquisition of Altera, it is anticipated that the integration of CPU with reconfigurable logic will grow even closer in the next 2-5 years.
+Early adoption in the data analysis and in-transit processing areas are most promising: for example, using reconfigurable logic to compress, clean, filter data streams generated by instruments [25].

 Recently, FPGAs have become available in cloud computing servers, as illustrated by Amazon's F1 FPGA option for compute nodes (Figure 4.1).
 In the Amazon business model, application developers can create FPGA applications for the F1 in the Amazon cloud.
 Developers can offer those applications for customers to use.
 Customers pay for each use of the F1 configured to run the application in the same way they pay for any other cloud resource.
 This model enables more people to create FPGA applications since the cost of the CAD tools, FPGA board, and associated software are provided by Amazon.
-This model may ease the considerable burden of developing the reconfigurable computing hardware blocks for many commercial use cases, and may eventually lead to creation of an ecosystem that would support HPC needs.
+This model may ease the considerable burden of developing the reconfigurable computing hardware blocks for many commercial use cases, and may eventually lead to creation of an ecosystem that could increasingly support HPC needs.